 In the case of SAP journals for example, no meaningful error message is provided by the system should a journal fail to post.
 Help-desk support staff would manually examine the journal to identify the reason(s) for failure and manually feed back the solution to the end user.

 In another case, the organisations groups structure was controlled via change requests submitted as spreadsheets.

 Due to the complexity of the subject matter, turnaround times for submission and validation could be weeks before a request was fit for processing.

 As well as the difficulties involved in arriving at a valid request, considerable time was also required to manage amd track the progress.

 Image 1. shows the working model, a simple process where an unattended mailbox handles queries and responses.
 The only manual effort being the monthly update of the reference data.

 Image 1.
 Automated Mailbox Process.

-- 24x7 globally available and fully automated validation services.
+- 24x7 globally available and fully automated validation and processing services.

-- HTML email responses that point the user to the exact item(s) that failed, provide clear explanations as to why and how to resolve the issue.
+- Automated feedback that points the user to the exact item(s) that failed providing clear explanations as to why and how to resolve the issue.